jlawson-design/d-day-website/README.md

 ## Unresolved
 - The logos in the footer of the page are slightly off-centre.
 This error could be remediated by editing the flexbox parameters in the stylesheet.
+- The size of the images for the media queries could use more work to ensure the imagery and video footage is shown to be the right size in all instances.
 ___

 # Resources